WURFL Query REST API (Business & Community Edition) Getting Started Guide

 Demo application UI to add query filters

-Figure: Demo application lets users add filters to create a complex WURLF Query.
+Figure: Demo application lets users add filters to create a complex WURFL Query.

 Here’s the salient JS part that connects UI and endpoint behind the scenes: